The website of Perimeter Church in Johns Creek, GA.

 *We have a few groups that meet every other week to allow for this commitment.
 These groups are for full-time working moms who are juggling a work schedule along with children, yet desire to have community, grow, and be equipped.

-1. Fill out an interest form.
-The form lets us know a little about you, which helps us connect you to a leader whose group is meeting at a time and location that works for you.
+1. The interest form lets us know a little about you, which helps us connect you to a leader whose group is meeting at a time and location that works for you.

 2. Wait to hear from a leader.
 We do not assign groups.
 We will introduce you to a leader who is forming a new group or has space in a current group.
 We encourage you to talk with ladies you know at Perimeter to find out about potential openings in their discipleship groups.